telit/IoT-AppZone-BravoSamples/Samples/BRAVO_Time_Series_Demo/README.md

 #### Prerequisites on the OneEdge Portal

-Please refer to the [Time Series App Note](https://github.com/telit/oneedge-projects-resources/blob/main/use-cases/time-series/Docs/80654NT11932A_OneEdge_Use_Case_Time-series_r0.pdf)
+Please refer to the **80654NT11932A_OneEdge_Use_Case_Time-series** App Note.
+It can be obtained from the Telit [Download Zone](https://www.telit.com/support-training/download-zone/) or by requesting it to ts-oneedge@telit.com.

 #### Simulated data